jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-abertay-dundee.md

 4. Establish and maintain a central register of research records on Pure, listing all preserved datasets wherever they are hosted.
 5. Further develop services that will support data management planning and decision making on issues related to data curation and retention, disposal and open access, in partnership with the research community.

-# Support
+### Support

 Guidance on Research Data Management is available via the University Intranet at https://intranet.abertay.ac.uk/research/data-management/ and for further advice please contact repository@abertay.ac.uk .

-# Abertay University
+##

-# Appendix: Specific requirements relating to management of any data containing personal information and compliance with GDPR
+### Appendix: Specific requirements relating to management of any data containing personal information and compliance with GDPR

 1. Personal data should not be stored on cloud (external) services, such as DropBox.
 2. Personal data should not be stored on unencrypted laptops or flashdrives.